olchui428/isom3000h-project/README.md

 3. In [`frontend/`](frontend):
    1. Fill in the blockchain network and deployed contract information in [`contracts.config.ts`](frontend/src/blockchain/contracts.config.ts)
-   2. Copy the abi JSON files from `contract/artitacts/contracts/*`
+   2. Copy the abi JSON files for Endpoint contracts from `contract/artitacts/contracts/*` to [`frontend/src/blockchain/abi/`](frontend/src/blockchain/abi)
    3. Start the frontend by the command `npm run dev` or `npm start` and go to the [dev URL](http://localhost:3000)

 ## Useful URLs